ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 [Explanation]

 This is false.
 This would make it much harder to write code (and update it later).
-More importantly, though, human interfaces often change or make guesses that are inappropriate when trying to automate something.
+More importantly, human interfaces often change or make guesses that are inappropriate when trying to automate something.

 [Explanation]